di4m0nds/spigot-mc-svr/README.md

     ```
     - Create a new folder outside of the Spigot folder and paste these files there.
 7. **Execute the Server:**
     - Run the server using the ./start.bat file.
+Or run the next command:
+    ```sh
+    java -Xmx2G -jar spigot-1.20.1.jar
+    ```

 ## Useful extra plugins
 - [FastAsyncWorldEdit](https://www.spigotmc.org/resources/fastasyncworldedit.13932/)